 Talking about cancer can help you to share worries and get support, but it can be hard.
 You might feel awkward, embarrassed or too upset to express yourself the way you want to.
 This page has tips to help you.

-You might also like to read our booklet, Who can ever understand? which has more advice:
+You might also like to read our booklet, Understanding the emotional effects of cancer which has more advice:

 Who can I talk to?

 You may like to speak to different people, depending on what you want to talk about and how you’re feeling.
 For example:

 Talking about your diagnosis

 It can be hard to tell other people the news that you have been diagnosed with cancer.